 When we refuse to decide, that’s a decision.
 When I get stuck, I ask myself, Am I going to continue with the status quo, or move forward?
 All decisions have a cost associated with them.
 Usually what holds me back is either fear or a lack of information.
 Get the data you need and never fear betting on yourself.

-—Grant Cardone, top sales expert who has built a $500 million real estate empire, New York Times best-selling author of Be Obsessed or Be Average, and founder of 10X Growth Con 2017; follow Grant on Facebook or YouTube
+—Grant Cardone is a top sales expert who has built a $500 million real estate empire, a New York Times best-selling author of How to Create Wealth Investing in Real Estate, and founder of the 10X Growth Con.
+Follow Cardone on Facebook or YouTube

 3. Set your long-term vision.